 What You Need

-Finish Cooking the Mushrooms: Continue cooking the mushrooms over medium heat, stirring occasionally, until all the moisture has evaporated and the mushrooms start to turn dark reddish-brown with golden spots.
-This should take another 5-8 minutes (total cooking time is about 10 minutes).
+Cook the mushrooms until browned and reduced by half.
+Reduce the heat to medium and continue cooking, stirring occasionally, until all the moisture has evaporated and the mushrooms start to turn dark reddish-brown with golden spots, 5 to 8 minutes more.